openframeworks/ofBook/chapters/hardware/chapter.md

 **Connect to the Arduino object at the correct port and baud rate**

-In the setup() of testApp.cpp, use the ofArduino `connect()` function to set up a connection at the appropriate port and baud rate.  `connect()` takes two parameters: the first is a String of the serial port name, which should match the serial port name you connected to in the Arduino application; the second is the baud rate.
+In the setup() of ofApp.cpp, use the ofArduino `connect()` function to set up a connection at the appropriate port and baud rate.  `connect()` takes two parameters: the first is a String of the serial port name, which should match the serial port name you connected to in the Arduino application; the second is the baud rate.
 Firmata uses a standard baud rate of 57600 bps.

 ```cpp
 ard.connect("/dev/tty.usbserial-a700fiyD", 57600);